sem-js/semjs-slides/slides/rochester-fullstack.md

 ## Rochester Full Stack (RFS)
 <br/>

-** March 12 (tomorrow) at the Rochester Fire Dept**
+** April 9 (tomorrow) at the Rochester Fire Dept**

-Embrace & Extend: Building TypeScript Typings for Untyped JS
+JavaScript and the Internet of Things by Peter Guenther